 Founded in 1963, Pustaka Nasional started as a bookshop selling imported books.
 It then began publishing Islamic books and literary works in Malay, and has since published over 900 titles.
 It distributes to retail outlets in Singapore, Brunei and Malaysia, and also offers typesetting services in Arabic, Malay and English.

 Straits Times Press publishes high-end, high-quality illustrated general trade books across a broad spectrum of categories, specialising in non-fiction such as memoirs, history, politics, finance and current affairs.
 It maintains long-term co-publishing relationships with newsrooms, educational institutes and think tanks in the region, and works closely with The Straits Times, Singapore's leading English-language daily.

-Occupying the almost 200-year-old building that was Singapore’s first Parliament House, The Arts House has played an active role in the Singapore arts and creative scene for the past decade.
-As a centre for writing, writers and ideas, The Arts House supports and presents programmes and festivals that aim to develop and promote literary arts in Singapore.
-The Arts House is run and managed by Arts House Limited.
+Occupying the almost 200-year-old building that was Singapore’s first Parliament House, The Arts House has played an active role in the Singapore arts and creative scene.
+The House promotes and presents multidisciplinary programmes and festivals such as literary arts, film, performing and visual arts.

 Times, the retail arm of Times Publishing Limited, operates a chain of bookstores throughout Singapore and Malaysia, offering a wide variety of books and magazine titles, stationery, reading accessories, toys and games, and gifts.
 Times also hosts author appearances, book signings and workshops for customers especially children.